 Know What Kind of System You Have

-It’s a good idea to understand why type of heating system you have in your home.
+It’s a good idea to understand what type of heating system you have in your home.
 Most systems in San Antonio will either be a furnace or heat pump, but other types of systems do exist.
-The type of system dictates the preparation needed to make sure your system in operational and safe.
+The type of system dictates the preparation needed to make sure your system is operational and safe.
 Also, if you need to make a service appointment with a professional, you can give them better details about the system.

 Test the System Before the Cold Temperatures